Plate Surrender in South Carolina

 You must surrender your SC license plate when you move to another state.

 Once you register your vehicle in your new state (and get new plates), you can return the plate to a DMV office.

 If you’re due a refund on your property taxes, be sure to get a receipt after returning the plate.

 Also, don’t cancel your car insurance until after you return the plate; if you do, the DMV can fine you.

 South Carolina license plates stay with the vehicle owners, not the vehicles.
 So, when you sell your used car (or give it as a gift or charity donation) be sure to remove your plate.

-Otherwise, you must return the plate to the address above or an SC DMV office.
+Otherwise, you must return the plate to an SC DMV office.

 The former owner will remove his license plate after you buy a used car.
 You can transfer your valid license plate or apply for a new plate.

 - DO have a plate you want to transfer, you can go ahead and put that plate on the vehicle, but you must keep the bill of sale and title, as well as the old vehicle’s registration, in the vehicle until you complete the title transfer and registration.
 (By “old vehicle,” we mean the vehicle the plate used to belong to.)

 - DO NOT have a plate to transfer, you must apply for 45-Day Temporary Plates.